BricsCAD

-BricsCAD is a software application for computer-aided design (CAD), developed by Bricsys nv.
-The company was founded in 2002 by Erik de Keyser, a longtime CAD entrepreneur.
+BricsCAD is a software application for computer-aided design (CAD), developed by Bricsys NV.
+The company was founded in 2002 by Erik de Keyser, a long-time CAD entrepreneur.
 In 2011 Bricsys acquired the intellectual property rights from Ledas for constraints-based parametric design tools, permitting the development of applications in the areas of direct modeling and assembly design.
 Bricsys is headquartered in Ghent, Belgium, and has additional development centers in Nizhny Novgorod and Novosibirsk, Russia; Bucharest, Romania and Singapore.
 Bricsys is a founding member of the Open Design Alliance, and joined the BuildingSMART International consortium in December 2016.

-In 2018, Bricsys nv was acquired in full by Hexagon AB of Sweden.
+In 2018, Bricsys NV was acquired in full by Hexagon AB of Sweden.

 The BricsCAD Editions

 Today, BricsCAD is available for the Windows, Linux and macOS operating systems, and comes in five, workflow-centric Editions.
 Prior to the release of V21, a sixth edition called BricsCAD Platinum was available.
 With the release of V21, all BricsCAD Platinum functionality was moved to BricsCAD Pro, and the Platinum Edition was deprecated.